maburdenjr/frontend-challenge/readme.md

   - X = strike
   - / = spare

+- Please provide instructions in this readme for anything required to run your final application.
+It should be clear to us how to run and view your application in a reasonable number of steps.

 ## Restrictions

   - __CSS:__ <br />Only normalize.css allowed, no additional css frameworks are permitted.
 Normalize.css is included in the provided template.
   - __JavaScript:__ <br />The included bowlingscore.js file, VanillaJS, jQuery, or Angular Core only(or similar framework - react, backbone, etc) .
 No extra widget libraries.
+Please provide instructions to any build system or tooling that you include.
   - __HTML:__ <br />Semantic, well-formed, and accessible HTML preferred

 ## Bowling Scoring Rules